 In Michigan, your driving record is a publicly available document detailing your entire driving history in the state.
 You can order an official copy for $12 or an unofficial copy for $11.

-Below, the car insurance and comparison shopping app Jerry has put together everything you need to know about accessing your driving record in Michigan, what information is on it, and how it can impact your life.
+Below, we've put together everything you need to know about accessing your driving record in Michigan, what information is on it, and how it can impact your life.

 What’s a driving record?